 ● Patients ranged from 60+ years

-● At any stages of the disease
+● At any stage of the disease

 ● Experience eating difficulties and have been recommended eternal tube feeding

-This section analyses the primary and the secondary data collected from the literature sources and the interviews conducted, respectively.
+This section analyses the primary and secondary data collected from the literature sources and the interviews conducted, respectively.
 An effort will be made to ensure coherence between the sections of the paper.